French cuisine

-French wines are usually made to accompany French cuisine.
+French wines are usually made to accompany the main dishes.

 French cuisine is the cooking traditions and practices of France.
 In the 14th century, Guillaume Tirel, a court chef known as "Taillevent", wrote Le Viandier, one of the earliest recipe collections of medieval France.
-In the 17th and 18th centuries, chefs François Pierre La Varenne and Marie-Antoine Carême spearheaded movements that shifted French cooking away from its foreign influences and developed France's own indigenous style.
+In the 17th and 18th centuries, chefs François Pierre La Varenne and Marie-Antoine Carême spearheaded movements that shifted French cooking away from its foreign influences such as from Italian cuisine and developed France's own indigenous style.

 Cheese and wine are a major part of the cuisine.
 They play different roles regionally and nationally, with many variations and appellation d'origine contrôlée (AOC) (regulated appellation) laws.

 Culinary tourism and the Guide Michelin helped to acquaint commoners with the cuisine bourgeoise of the urban elites and the peasant cuisine of the French countryside starting in the 20th century.
 Many dishes that were once regional have proliferated in variations across the country.

 Knowledge of French cooking has contributed significantly to Western cuisines.
 Its criteria are used widely in Western cookery school boards and culinary education.
 In November 2010, French gastronomy was added by the UNESCO to its lists of the world's "intangible cultural heritage".